meganbloemsma/flex-that-bicep/docs/bicep.md

         }
     }

-### Outputs
+## Outputs
 Outputs can be used when you need to get information from the template deployment.

 :exclamation:*Don't create outputs for secret values.
 Anyone with access to your resource group can read outputs from templates.*

-### Conditions
+## Conditions
 Deploy resources only when specific constraints are in place.

 e.g. When you deploy to a production environment, you need to ensure auditing is enable for your SQL server.
 In the dev environments you don't want to enable auditing.
 You can configure this in a single template to deploy resources to all your environments.

-Example, where code deploys a SQL auditing resource only when the environmentName parameter equals 'Production':
+**Example**, where code deploys a SQL auditing resource only when the environmentName parameter equals 'Production':

     @allowed([
         'Development'